plone/Installers-UnifiedInstaller/docs/index.rst

 	We strongly advise against installing Plone via OS packages or ports.
 There is no .rpm, .deb, or BSD port that is supported by the Plone community.
 Plone dependencies can and should be installed via package or port -- but not Plone itself.

 Root or User Install?
 ---------------------

+The "root" vs "user" installation options only apply to Linux and Unix-like systems; there is no such option for Windows.

 Why Choose root or normal?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~